-Part of the challenge is the magnitude of the situation.
-Mostly, however, it’s the uncertainty.
+As we continue to deal with COVID-19, the uncertainty of the situation brings in a whole new dimension.
 We executives and HR professionals are not only running triple-duty right now – as leaders at work, as parents-slash-teachers at home, and as conscientious neighbors when we venture out for groceries – we’re doing it all on a timeline that is both unknown and outside of our control.

 We know the time for immediate response is over.
 Our job now is to dig in for the long haul.
 Even as we prepare to bring staff back into the office (again: not knowing when that will happen), remote work will continue to play a bigger role than it did before the pandemic hit.
 The same is true for the recent emphasis on employees’ mental health and well-being.
 Exactly how these factors influence operations going forward will be unique to each company.